-This workstream is collaborating with partners such as the Sustainable Markets Initiative, Climate Action 100+, and the World Benchmarking Alliance to support companies outlining pragmatic actions and sharing evidence of their progress.
+This initiative is collaborating with partners such as the Sustainable Markets Initiative, Climate Action 100+, and the World Benchmarking Alliance to support companies outlining pragmatic actions and sharing evidence of their progress.

 Commitments to Action

-The workstream invites participating companies to make new commitments and take action for their own just energy transition, which will be shared at a Round Table at the sidelines of COP26 in Glasgow this November.
+The Council invites all companies to make new commitments and take action for their own just energy transition, made publicly available on the Council’s commitments platform.

-Through these public commitments, companies will put forth their best ideas for a Just Energy Transition and learn from the best practices of others.
-The Council will host a knowledge platform on its site that will serve as a learning laboratory for business leaders to share best practices and learnings to advance organizations’ actions and impact for a Just Energy Transition.
+Companies will put forth their best ideas for a just energy transition and learn from the best practices of others.
+The Council will host a knowledge platform for business leaders to share best practices, case studies, resources, and learnings to advance organizations’ actions and impact for a just energy transition.

 guiding principles for a Just Energy Transition